ddawkinsIntel/SpaceModelGraphingApp/README.md

 WARNING:
 - MUST have an excel file open when running the app
 - Make sure you have already solved for the scenario you are trying to graph
+- Be sure to populate the config file appropriately, and it is saved to same location as the .exe file

 How:
 - Download and save the .exe file in a folder of your choice